SeanZhouSiyuan/JS-questions-and-examples/readme.md

 A common mistake when dealing with JS closures and its solutions.
 Contents in Chinese.

+### interview-algorithm-questions.md

+Examples from [kennymkchan/interview-questions-in-javascript](https://github.com/kennymkchan/interview-questions-in-javascript) page relating to arrays, strings, numbers, etc. Solutions offered by *SeanZhouSiyuan*.

 ### iszu-js-practice.md

 Examples from [iszu/web-learning](https://github.com/iszu/web-learning) page.
 Solutions offered by *SeanZhouSiyuan*.
 Contents in Chinese.

-### interview-algorithm-questions.md
+### the-delete-operator.md

-Examples from [kennymkchan/interview-questions-in-javascript](https://github.com/kennymkchan/interview-questions-in-javascript) page relating to arrays, strings, numbers, etc. Solutions offered by *SeanZhouSiyuan*.
+A brief introduction of the delete operator and issues to consider when dealing with it.